 You also should tackle debt before retirement.
 “Debt is an expensive real problem you have on a monthly basis,” said Terry Dunne, senior vice president and managing director at Millennium Trust Company, a financial services company based in Oak Brook, Ill.
 By eliminating debt quickly, you free up more room in your budget to save for retirement.
 Plus, you’ll need less money in retirement to cover those monthly debt payments.

 If you need more motivation, think about how much your money would grow if you put it into retirement savings instead of spending it.
 Sicchitano said he created a spreadsheet for a client to show him that the $1,000 he wanted to spend on a new TV would grow to $3,500 by the time he retired if he invested it.
-“All of the sudden, that TV doesn’t look so good anymore,” Sicchitano said.
+“All of a sudden, that TV doesn’t look so good anymore,” Sicchitano said.

 Go Public About Your Savings Goal